FAIR for AI: An interdisciplinary and international community building perspective: FAIR Initiatives

 Creating FAIR discovery platforms for specific disciplines can possibly lead to silos, which would cut short the expected impact of FAIR initiatives.
 Therefore, synergies among ongoing efforts are critical to link AI model repositories, data facilities, and computing resources.
 This approach will empower researchers to explore and select available data and AI models.
 Following clear guidelines to publish and share these digital assets will facilitate the ranking of AI models according to their performance, ease of use and reproducibility; and for datasets according to their readiness for AI R\&D and compatibility with modern computing environments.
-As these approaches mature, it will be possible to identify AI models that are used across disciplines, and which only require fine-tuning to incorporate domain knowledge and input datasets, paving the way for the creation of \textit{foundation AI models}, which are trained with broad datasets and may then be fine-tuned for many downstream applications with relative ease~\cite{Bommasani2021OnTO}.
+This approach is at the heart of the \href{https://thegardens.ai}{Garden Project}, which will deliver a platform in which FAIR AI models for materials science, physics, and chemistry are linked to FAIR data, and published in a format that streamlines their use on the cloud, supercomputing platforms or personal computers.
+AI Model Gardens will enable researchers to cross-pollinate novel methods and approaches utilized in seemingly disconnected disciplines to tackle similar challenges, such as classification, regression, denoising, forecasting, etc. As these approaches mature, and researchers adopt FAIR principles to produce AI-ready datasets, it will be possible to identify general purpose AI models, paving the way for the creation of \textit{foundation AI models}, which are trained with broad datasets and may then be used for many downstream applications with relative ease~\cite{Bommasani2021OnTO,PaLMAI,GPT4}.
+An exemplar of this approach in the context of materials science was presented by Hatakeyama-Sato and Oyaizu~\cite{mt_ms_AI}, in which an AI model was trained with diverse sources of information, including text, chemical structures, and more than 40 material properties.
+Through multitask and multimodal learning, this AI model was able to predict 40 parameters simultaneously, including numeric properties, chemical structures, and text.

 Achieving the expected outcomes of FAIR initiatives requires coordinated scientific exploration and discovery across groups, institutions, funding agencies and industry.
 The Bridge2AI program is an example that such interdisciplinary, and multi-funding agency approach is indeed possible.
 Well defined, targeted efforts of this nature will have a profound impact in the practice of AI in science, engineering and industry, facilitating the cross-pollination of expertise, knowledge and tools.
 We expect that this document sparks conversations among scientists, engineers and industry stakeholders engaged in FAIR research, and helps define, implement and adopt an agreed-upon, practical, domain-agnostic FAIR framework for AI models and datasets that guides the development of scientific data infrastructure and computing approaches that are needed to enable and sustain discovery and innovation.